Cars have run their course in U.S. cities. Here’s what’s next

 Now large and small U.S. cities are experimenting with different strategies and contending with long-standing equity concerns about which streets to change.
 For example, Minneapolis has closed a number of parkways to cars, reserving them exclusively for cyclists and walkers.

-Pioneering cities like Portland, Oregon, Seattle, and Oakland are using this time to test ways of sharing a broader array of streets among cyclists, walkers and car users.
+Pioneering cities such as Portland, Oregon, Seattle, and Oakland are using this time to test ways of sharing a broader array of streets among cyclists, walkers, and car users.
 Researchers are providing tools to identify the most promising places to reallocate space for pop-up cycle ways.

-Enacting change now – in a strategic manner and while travel levels are down – may be an opportunity to reap quick gains with high impact.
+Enacting change now—in a strategic manner and while travel levels are down—may be an opportunity to reap quick gains with high impact.
 I believe that a better transport future is within reach by taking advantage of the space dominated by automobiles.
 This is the time to leverage current low-traffic conditions so that streets and roads can be converted to accommodate new technology and transport.

 Kevin J. Krizek is a professor of environmental design at the University of Colorado Boulder.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.